cityjson/specs/docs/extensions.rst

 3. Adding new properties at the root of a document
 **************************************************

-It is allowed to add new properties at the root of a CityJSON file, but if you want to document them in a schema this property needs to start with a ``+``
+It is allowed to add a new property at the root of a CityJSON file, but if you want to document it in a schema it needs to start with a ``+``.
+Say we wanted to store some census for a given neighbourhood for which we have a CityJSON file, then we could define the extra root property ``"+census"`` as follows:

 .. code-block:: js

   "extraRootProperties": {
-    "+extra": {
+    "+census": {
       "type": "object",
       "properties": {
-        "un": { "type": "integer"},
-        "deux": { "type": "integer"},
+        "percent_men": {
-        "trois": { "type": "integer"}
+          "type": "number",
+          "minimum": 0.0,
+          "maximum": 100.0
         },
-      "required": ["un", "deux", "trois"],
-      "additionalProperties": false
+        "percent_women": {
+          "type": "number",
+          "minimum": 0.0,
+          "maximum": 100.0
+        }
+      }
+    }
+  }

+And a CityJSON file would look like this:

+{
+  "type": "CityJSON",
+  "version": "0.9",
+  "CityObjects": {},
+  "vertices": [],
+  "+census": {
+    "percent_men": 49.5,
+    "percent_women": 51.5
   }
 }